Piotr-Brzeski/cpp-coap/README.md

 ## TODO:

+* Build on Linux
 * DTLS session
-* Support usage from multiple threads
+* Support multiple threads
 * Proper support for multiple sessions created by a single client
 * Stopping the server